2017-18 Undergraduate and Graduate Catalogs

 The Graduate School was developed to administer, support, and evaluate the graduate programs at Minot State University.
 This process includes assisting potential and enrolled graduate students as they pursue their degrees.
 Support is also provided to departmental faculty who develop and run their graduate programs.

 Mission and Vision Statement

-The Mission of the Minot State University Graduate School is to provide a scholarly environment that promotes professional growth characterized by critical inquiry, creativity, discovery, and leadership.
+The missions of the Minot State University's Graduate School is to provide a scholarly environment that promotes professional growth characterized by critical inquiry, creativity, discovery, and leadership.

 The Graduate School office is located in Memorial Hall, Room 200.
 Mailing address: MSU Graduate School, 500 University Avenue West, Minot State University, Minot, ND 58707.
 The University's toll-free number is 1-800-777-0750.
 For Graduate Admissions questions, you may call 701-858-3413.
 For other questions, you may call 701-858-3250.
 For more information, please visit our website at www.minotstateu.edu/graduate or email us at: email@example.com.